anjomshoaa/asai-ne-2023/content/2-program.md

 The event will take place at July 5, 2023.

-- 3.30 pm: Coffee and Registration
+- 15:30 pm - Coffee and Registration
-- 4 - 5 pm: Lightning talks in [TU Vienna, GM 5](https://www.tuwien.at/tu-wien/organisation/zentrale-bereiche/gebaeude-und-technik/veranstaltungsservice-und-lehrraumsupport/raumdatenbank/hoersaele/gm-5-praktikum-hoersaal) (approximately 1h)
+- 16:00 - 17:15 - Lightning talks (5 minute presentations)
+- 17:15 - 17:30 - Best Master Thesis / Diploma Thesis prize
-- 5.30 - 6.30 pm: Coffee & Poster session (location will be annonced soon)
+- 17:30 - 18:30 - Coffee & Poster session (location will be annonced by the local organizers)
+- 19:00 - Scial Dinner (location will be annonced by the local organizers)

 ## Location

-The event will be held at [TU Vienna, Campus Getreidemarkt](https://www.tuwien.at/tu-wien/campus/tu-univercity/standorte/getreidemarkt) in the buildung BA.
+The event will be held at [TU Vienna, Campus Getreidemarkt](https://www.tuwien.at/tu-wien/campus/tu-univercity/standorte/getreidemarkt) (Buildung BA),  in [TU Vienna, GM 5](https://www.tuwien.at/tu-wien/organisation/zentrale-bereiche/gebaeude-und-technik/veranstaltungsservice-und-lehrraumsupport/raumdatenbank/hoersaele/gm-5-praktikum-hoersaal).

-- How to get there: TBD.